-Perhaps you might cotton on that some of us would like some dignity.
+As a Minister in the Government, you should learn that there are old-fashioned courtesies to follow, so perhaps you might cotton on that some of us would like some dignity.
 Start with addressing us correctly, instead of by our first names.
-And, unlike your predecessors, please realise that rushing to instal changes can be counter-productive, especially if they are not thought out properly.
+And drawing a curtain around our bed doesn’t stop the whole ward hearing what’s being said.
+Unlike your predecessors, please realise that rushing to instal changes can be counter-productive, especially if they are not thought out properly/

 You have taken on a ‘poisoned chalice’ of a job, but take my advice.
 DON’T INTERFERE.
-The two previous Ministers, The Weasel and La La, kept on coming out with new ideas – which were bunkum.
-If you don’t want to become a laughing stock (Hugh Fearnley-Whittingstall pursuing you on TV with one of those fluffy things on the end of a pole springs to mind) just keep your head down and get on with sorting out the mess that is today’s NHS – bring a glimmer of common sense into the job, and I’ll leave you alone.
+Previous Ministers, The Weasel and La La, kept on coming out with new ideas – which were bunkum and upset a lot of the workforce.
+Not a good idea.
+If you don’t want to become a laughing stock just keep your head down and get on with sorting out the mess that is today’s NHS – bring a glimmer of common sense into the job, and I’ll leave you alone.

 This aide memoire should help you to understand what is important to us.
-Officials probably won’t tell you these comments out when briefing you::
+Officials probably won’t tell you this when briefing you::

 Rule 1.
 Patients often know what’s best for them.